Buffer overflow protection: Canaries

 The terminology is a reference to the historic practice of using canaries in coal mines, since they would be affected by toxic gases earlier than the miners, thus providing a biological warning system.
-Canaries are alternately known as cookies, which is meant to evoke the image of a "broken cookie" when the value is corrupted.
+Canaries are alternately known as stack cookies, which is meant to evoke the image of a "broken cookie" when the value is corrupted.

 There are three types of canaries in use: terminator, random, and random XOR.
 Current versions of StackGuard support all three, while ProPolice supports terminator and random canaries.